Factors in deciding treatment for prostate cancer

 The stage tells your doctor the size of the tumour in your prostate and how far it has grown.
 The treatment choices for a cancer that is small and completely inside the prostate gland will be different to those for a cancer that has spread outside the prostate.
 The diagram below shows a cancer contained within the prostate.
 There is detailed information about staging prostate cancer in this section.

 Your doctor will find out the grade of your cancer by looking at your cancer cells under a microscope.
-If your cancer cells look very like normal prostate cells, your cancer is low grade.
-The more abnormal the cells appear (and so less like normal cells), the higher the grade of the cancer.
+Cancer cells are graded depending on how alike they are to normal cells.
+So, if your cancer cells look very like normal prostate cells, your cancer is low grade.
+If they are very unlike them your cancer is a high grade.

 Generally speaking, low grade cancers tend to grow more slowly and are less likely to spread than high grade cancers.
 Some doctors refer to these different types of prostate cancer as grumbling (low grade) and galloping (high grade).